-I can’t teach you how to secure every promotion, overcome every challenge and wow every hiring manager.
-But I can teach you how to give yourself the best possible chance, by equipping yourself with an authentic, powerful and consistent resume.
+I can’t teach you how to secure every promotion, overcome every challenge and impress every hiring manager.

 With that in mind, these are the three most common linguistic mistakes I see executives make on their resumes.

 Great writers don’t rely on clichés for the same reason great resume writers don’t rely on buzzwords: they lack power.
 They’re not forceful; they don’t demand attention.

 At best, buzzwords take up space without working hard enough to create an impact.
 At worst, they give the impression that you’re hyperbolic and your achievements are hollow.

 Instead of propping up your resume with buzzwords, think more deeply about what you’re trying to convey and both show – by sharing an example that highlights the quality or skill in question – and tell in a different way.

 If you’re in doubt over what constitutes a buzzword, here are some common choices we see on executive resumes: